Leokayasen/Python-AIML/README.md

 This is done alongside the CI406 "Intro to Artificial Intelligence" module @ University of Brighton.

-This repo is shared with the GNU General Public License v3.0, as seen in the `LICENSE` file.
+This repo is shared with the MIT License, as seen in the `LICENSE` file.